Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It was circus clowns versus a bunch of firefighters.

-Did I do that before?
+Did I do that report?

 Yeah.

-or they just kicked off?
+Or they just kicked off.

 It just sort of erupted.